-In 1852 there were five bridges that crossed the river, the main one being the stone Medieval one arched High bridge that stood at the junction of the High St and the Great Whyte near the old NAT West bank.
+In 1852 there were six bridges that crossed the river, the main one being the stone Medieval one arched High bridge that stood at the junction of the High St and the Great Whyte near the old NAT West bank.
 The 2nd bridge down the Great Whyte was called Southam’s bridge (position unknown) the 3rd bridge was across the river at the Jolly Sailor Public House (pub still there) the 4th bridge was across the river opposite the Family Tree shop (originally called Riddy’s shop) the 5th bridge crossed the river opposite the Boat Public House (now a private house) these bridges were made of wood and allowed for a mixture of pedestrian and cart traffic.
 Unfortunately no detailed descriptions of these bridges exist today.
-There was one more bridge called Bill Bridge, down near the Mill apartments at the Northern end of the Great Whyte, this crossed the Bill lode (river).
+There was one more bridge the 6th called Bill Bridge, down near the Mill apartments at the Northern end of the Great Whyte, this crossed the Bill lode (river).
 This river no longer exists today nor does the bridge!

 The river, until it was covered in 1852, was used by the Town’s people to bring in goods needed and take out goods to be sold in other parts of the County and beyond.
 Although the river flows from Bury into Ramsey then joins the Highlode at the North end of the Town, barges would have sailed into Ramsey from the Highlode end and would have moored up as far as the Little Whyte junction in Town.
 No doubt the river also presented a great danger to Ramsey in times of flooding.